 Hosting foreign students is a great tax free way to up your income.
 The government allows you to earn £7,500 tax free each year or £625 per month.

 This is a contributor post brought to you by John who is a busy dad of two young children who works full time in Bournemouth.
-He has over 10 year’s experience of selling online across various websites and four year’s experience hosting foreign students.
+He knows the best place to sell books for cash and four year’s experience hosting foreign students.

 One significant way my family has found to boost our income has been to make the most of our spare room.